Dulain23/DentalGLM_Gemini/README.md

 1. **Clone the Repository**

-   First, clone the repository to your local machine and navigate to the dentalglm-backend:
+   First, clone the repository to your local machine and navigate to that repository.
+Then navigate to the dentalglm-backend:
    ```bash
    cd ./dentalglm-backend